wanglin2/mind-map/web/src/pages/Doc/en/utils/index.md

 Convert flat objects into a tree structure.
 Reverse operation of the transformTreeDataToObject method.

+#### removeHtmlNodeByClass(html, selector)

+> v0.9.6+

+- `html`：html string

+- `selector`：Node selectors, such as class selectors and id selectors

+Remove the node of the specified selector from the specified HTML string, and then return the processed HTML string.

 ## Simulate CSS background in Canvas

 Import: